-Emergency supplies for your home
+En nergency supplies for your home

-☐ Weather alert radio
+Weather alert radio

-☐ First-aid kit
+First-aid kit

-☐ Toolbox
+Toolbox

-☐ Candles and matches
+Candles and matches

-☐ Portable radio, flashlight, extra batteries
+Portable radio, flashlight, extra batteries

-Evacuation supplies
+Ev acuation supplies

-☐ This calendar
+This calendar

-☐ Prescription and over-the-counter medications
+Prescription and over-the-counter medications

-☐ Personal health products (shaving cream, toothbrush)
+Personal health products (shaving cream, toothbrush, etc

-□ Necessary foods for dietary restrictions
+Necessary foods for dietary restrictions

-☐ Blankets and pillows
+Blankets and pillows

-☐ Cash, checkbook, credit cards, important papers
+Cash, checkbook, credit cards, important papers

-☐ Items for children (favorite toy, books)
+Items for children (favorite toy, books)

-☐ Change of clothing
+Change of clothing

+\Box

-If given potassium iodide tablets: During a nuclear emergency, you might be exposed to radiation that could harm your thyroid gland, and public health officials may direct you to take potassium iodide (KI) tablets.
+emergency, you might be exposed to radiation that could harm your thyroid gland, and public health officials may direct you to take potassium iodide (KI) tablets.
 The tablets can reduce the amount of radioactive iodine absorbed by your thyroid gland.

 The tablets will be given only to those persons from the affected areas who may have been exposed to radioactive iodine.
 It is important that you know the sector that you evacuated from, and that you read and understand the consent form you will receive prior to taking the tablets.
-Take the tablets only as directed, and call your public health office if you have questions.
+Take the tablets only as directed.